 When we left Sta.
 Christina on the bus, we followed a beautiful rocky mountain river, and passed mile after mile of well-tended grapevines and fruit trees nestled in valley floors.
 High behind them loomed incredible mountains, one thrusting higher than the next, with tiny villages nestled like dollhouse towns into the slopes.
 Tall steeples, firs, and poplar trees punctuated the rooflines, but were totally overwhelmed by the huge mountains into which they fit.
 I felt like I was in Switzerland, not Italy.

-After more visitors, we packed for Verona, a city that dazzled me in February on our ski trip.
+VERONA, August 2001 After more London visitors left us, we packed for Verona, a city that dazzled me in February on our ski trip.
 I loved it then and adore it now in summer sun, packed with tourists, bicyclists, umbrellas, colorful flowers, and surrounded by vineyard-covered mountains.
 Thousands of tall black-green cypresses pierce the skyline, forming giant exclamation points.
 The Adige River runs through town to the Adriatic, and old bridges, steeples, and campaniles mark its eastward progression.
-A painted wall, mura, can fascinate me.
+A painted stone wall, mura, can fascinate me.
 The colors are rose, yellow, deep gold, sienna, and light pink, some blurred into one another, some faded and some fresh, punctuated with old brick or stones, woven over and under each other in a rich ever-changing tapestry.
 The laundry hangs from windows and balconies, and cascades of brilliant petunias and geraniums fill every street.

 The city holds UNESCO World Heritage status.
 We had tried for a midtown hotel, with no success, even from the town’s web site.
 I think summer vacancy signs are as scarce as cheap opera tickets.
 The Victoria Hotel recommended Paolo Saletti’s Villa Giona, a wonderful restored villa restored about a quarter hour away.
-The name comes from its wealthy Jewish banker owners in the 16th century, who Paolo, a son and the desk clerk think may have been the only Jews allowed in town.
+The name comes from its wealthy Jewish banker owners in the 16th century, who Paolo, a son and desk clerk, think may have been the only Jews allowed in town.
 The walls were light dusky brown, with bits of ancient brickwork showing through.
-We had breakfast beside the striped awnings in the upstairs open colonnade overlooking the lawn, where the tables were set with linens and silver.
-I imagined being a Roman in my summer triclinium, except that we sat instead of reclining.
+We had breakfast beside the striped awnings in the upstairs open loggia overlooking the lawn.
+Our tables were set with linens and silver.
+I imagined being a Roman in my summer triclinium, except that we sat instead of reclining on couches for meals.

-We saw Aida two nights later, with not a palm tree or elephant in sight, but it was well done in a stylized version with a royal-blue clad cast and golden obelisks in the packed arena once reserved for killing animals or gladiators.
-After midnight, we walked to the car with chatting crowds, some heading to the banks of busses, and others to late night dinners.
+We saw Aida two nights later, with not a palm tree or elephant in sight, but it was well done in a stylized version with a royal-blue large clad cast and golden obelisks in the packed arena once reserved for killing animals or lethal gladiator bouts.
+After midnight, we walked to the car with quietly chatting crowds, some heading to banks of busses, and others to late night dinners.
 Clothing ranged from diamonds to denim and we saw no problems either evening.
-I never learned the names of the soloists, who vary.
-I feel that Italians celebrate each moment of life more than most!
+I never learned the names of soloists, who vary.
+I believe Italians celebrate each moment of life more than most!

 Our little gray Fiat Punto got great mileage as Mario Andretti and I zipped from our villa into town or visited Lake Garda or Padua, each about an hour away.
 Venice is a bit farther, but we didn’t even try to go.
 Next time.
 Roads are good, well-marked, but it definitely was good to have four eyes perusing the road signs.
 Many hotel names and tourist attractions are listed: read fast!
 Italians like fast driving on the autostrada, but we did see some Carbinieri doing their thing.